We grow our wealth by participating in the long-term success of great businesses.

-Great businesses often generate most of their value after the public offering.
+Great businesses can generate most of their value after the public offering.
 We have an advantage over many private equity and venture funds because we are not forced to sell our winners and have the opportunity to react if prices swing widely based on sentiment.

 Guardian Private Investments